Nurul Amin

-Starting his political career in 1948 as Chief Minister of East Bengal, he headed the Ministry of Supply.
-Despite being a Bengali, Amin was against the Bengali language movement of 1952.
+Starting his political career in 1948, Amin served as Chief Minister of East Bengal and later headed the Ministry of Supply.
+Amin opposed the Bengali language movement of 1952.
 After participating in the 1970 Pakistani general election, He was appointed as the Prime Minister of Pakistan.
 He was the first and only vice president of Pakistan, serving from 1970 to 1972, and also led Pakistan during the Bangladesh War of Independence.

 Early life

 Nurul Amin was born on 15 July 1893 in Shahbazpur, Sarail located in Tippera District of the Bengal Presidency (now in Brahmanbaria District, Bangladesh).
 He belonged to a Bengali Muslim family from the village of Bahadurpur in Nandail, Mymensingh District.
 His father was a zamindar, and his grandfather served as the Aʻlā Ṣadr (district judge) under the Nawabs of Bengal.

-In 1915, Amin passed the college entrance examination from Mymensingh Zilla School, joining Ananda Mohan College two years later to obtain his Intermediate in Arts (I.A); he graduated with a bachelor's degree in English literature in 1919.
+In 1915, Amin passed the college entrance examination from Mymensingh Zilla School, joining Ananda Mohan College two years later to obtain his Intermediate in Arts (I.A) He graduated with a bachelor's degree in English literature in 1919.
 After graduating, Amin took a position teaching at the local school Gaffargaon Islamia Government High School and then another local school in Calcutta, but decided to pursue his career in law.
 In 1920, Amin began at the University of Calcutta; he gained an LLB in Law and Justice in 1924, and passed the Bar exam the same year.
 Amin started his career in law after joining the Mymensingh Judge Court Bar.

 Public service

 In 1929, Amin was appointed as a member of the Mymensingh Local Board, and later became a member of the Mymensingh District Board in 1930.
 In 1932, the British Indian Government appointed him as commissioner of Mymensingh Municipality.
-In 1937, Amin was appointed as the Chairman of Mymensingh District Board, an assignment he continued until 1945.
+In 1937, Amin was appointed as the Chairman of the Mymensingh District Board, an assignment he continued until 1945.

 During this time, Amin's interest in politics increased.
 He became an early member of the All-India Muslim League led by Mohammad Ali Jinnah.
 During this time, Amin was appointed as President of the Muslim League's Mymensingh district unit.
 In 1944, he was elected vice-president of the Bengal Provincial Muslim League.

 In 1945, Amin participated in the Indian general elections, securing a landslide victory.
 He became a Member, and the following year was elected as the Speaker General of the Bengal Legislative Assembly.